RuiyangJu/KCR-Post-Processing/zero_shot/Llama-3-Karamaru-v1/README.md

 # Llama-3-Karamaru-v1
-## Error Case Analysis on Synthetic Test Set (Overall CER: 75.16%)
+## Error Case Analysis on Synthetic Test Set

-This README summarizes the zero-shot OCR correction results of Llama-3-Karamaru-v1 on the synthetic test set.
-The overall CER is 75.16%.
-Each case shows the source image, the OCR input, the model prediction, and the ground-truth transcription so that the main errors can be inspected directly.

 ### How to Read the Cases

 - `Input`: the raw OCR text given to the model.
 It may already contain recognition errors.